Blackarchr/Torturer/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+  **Version 2.7.2**
+- Fixed possibility to Shift the Spy as it breaks the Spy role.
+- Torturer added to TheOtherRoles

 **Version 2.7.1**
 - Fixed a bug where swapped votes were sometimes counted wrongly